 As part of the effort to make construction more sustainable, heavy machinery manufacturers are rolling out all-electric versions of traditional construction vehicles.
-The push for more sustainable construction practices has intensified in recent years, and electric heavy machinery is now joining the ranks of electric cars and public transportation as an eco-friendly alternative.
+The push for more sustainable construction practices has intensified in recent years, and electric construction equipment is now joining the ranks of electric cars and public transportation as an eco-friendly alternative.

 All-Electric vs. Diesel

 If you’ve ever passed an active construction site, most of the heavy machinery you saw was likely powered by diesel fuel.
-While diesel-powered construction equipment is still overwhelmingly dominant in the U.S., all-electric models are becoming more prominent than you might think — and they tend to blend right in.
+While diesel-powered construction equipment is still overwhelmingly dominant in the U.S., electric machines are becoming more prominent than you might think — and they tend to blend right in.

-When it comes to overall performance capabilities, all-electric equipment is almost identical to its diesel counterpart.
+When it comes to overall performance capabilities, electric construction equipment is almost identical to its diesel counterpart.
 Volvo CE, for example, reported that its electric excavator and wheel loader specifications are the same as their diesel versions.
-The only differences include a marginally higher operating weight and a small increase in continuous motor power for their electric equipment.
+The only differences include a marginally higher operating weight and a small increase in continuous motor power for their electric machines.

-The biggest differences between electric and diesel equipment can be found under the hood.
-Instead of containing a diesel engine and cooling fan, electric equipment contains rechargeable lithium-ion battery packs.
+The biggest difference between diesel and electric equipment is under the hood.
+Instead of containing a diesel engine and cooling fan, electric machines contain rechargeable lithium-ion battery packs.
 Some electric equipment also lacks the traditional hydraulics systems found in their diesel counterparts.
-Volvo CE’s ECR25 Electric excavator, for example, uses electromechanical linear actuators to power the boom rather than hydraulics.
+Volvo CE’s ECR25 Electric excavator, for example, uses electromechanical linear actuators rather than hydraulics to power the boom.

 Hybrid Electric Equipment: How Does It Work?

-Hybrid electric equipment combines the power density of a diesel engine with the emissions-cutting capabilities of a battery.
+Hybrid electric equipment combines a diesel engine’s power density with a battery’s emissions-cutting capabilities.
 It contains a smaller diesel engine alongside a rechargeable battery and electric motor, making it ideal for both high-intensity jobs and locations that require low emissions.

 Hybrid drives still burn diesel fuel, but they can recover and reuse energy that would otherwise be wasted as heat.
 This allows for a smaller cooling system and creates a more efficient machine.
 In fact, Volvo CE’s LX1 hybrid 20-ton loader is 50% more efficient than a 25-ton conventional diesel loader.